 If you wish to present a poster at the conference, you must submit an abstract electronically at the time of registration.
 Abstracts submitted are reviewed and approved by the Conference Organizers.
 If you submitted an abstract, plan on giving a poster presentation unless notified otherwise by either the Conference Organizers or FASEB staff.
-The registration process only allows for one abstract to be submitted.
+The registration process only accepts one abstract electronically.
 If you would like to submit a second abstract, please send it to email@example.com

 .
 FASEB will then send it to the appropriate organizer for review.